metachris/website/content/projects.md

 <!-- #### <i class="fas fa-user-friends"></i> &nbsp;Groups & Communities -->

+You can find most of my recent projects on Github: https://github.com/metachris

 ---

 I've been working with those groups and organisations in recent years: